cwfietz/PrototypeCheckoutSystem-continued/Notes.md

 - The promotions are shown in json format.
 They are not read from a file but stored in a GenerateSeedPromotions() method.
 - There remain lots of opportunities to refactor.

+- The receipt output has many hardcoded field widths and many of the tests are dependent on the receipt so many of the tests are fragile.
+A proper separation of the contents and the output widths would be much better.
+Also not using hard coded numbers in the LefPad() and RightPad() methods.